mikelove/igvf_spdi_demo/README.md

 <https://github.com/ncbi/dbsnp/tree/master/tutorials/Variation%20Services>

-Here I (Mike) have added an option `SPDI` that will convert from...
+Here I (Mike) have added an option `SPDI` to the NCBI scripts that will convert from...

 ```
 chrom : position (1-based) : ref : alt